CristobalM/NonPositionalInvertedIndex/README.md

 * Alternatively, SDSL install location can be changed from CMakeLists.txt

 * <experimental/filesystem> is a dependency of this project, make sure you have C++17 and your compiler up to date.
-This is known to work under g++ 7.4.0.
+This is known to work under GCC 7.4.0.

 From the root directory of this project run: